hungyok/nuctf_equi_bai/README.md

 ## Processing binding energy and NDR
 ### Nucleosome energy
-Sequence-dependent binding energy for nucleosome is obtained using the software developed by Kaplan & Segal ([Kaplan, et al., 2009](https://www.nature.com/articles/nature07667)), which can be downloaded from the following link:
+The sequence-dependent binding energy for nucleosome is obtained using the software developed by Kaplan & Segal ([Kaplan, et al., 2009](https://www.nature.com/articles/nature07667)), which can be downloaded from the following link:

  https://github.com/KaplanLab/NucleosomeModel